ukceh-rse/git-novice/episodes/00-recap-cli.md

 The next few episodes introduce the commands needed to view files and move between directories (folders) on your computer.

-The full details of how to use the command line are covered in the lession [Introduction to the Unix Shell](https://swcarpentry.github.io/shell-novice/).
-If learners encouraged to look at those resources as this will help your understanding, but they are not needed for this lesson.
+The full details of how to use the command line are covered in the lesson [Introduction to the Unix Shell](https://swcarpentry.github.io/shell-novice/).
+Learners are encouraged to look at those resources as this will help your understanding, but they are not needed for this lesson.
 In this lesson, we will have a quick recap of those commands.

 ## The Shell/terminal
-When you open git bash you will presented with a terminal (sometimes called a *shell*).
+When you open git bash you will be presented with a terminal (sometimes called a *shell*).
 The look and layout of the terminal may vary depending on the program and computer it is on, but they usually follow a similar layout.
-This layout typically has some information about the user and machine in the form `user@machine`, infomration about where you are in the directory structure (often `~`) and a prompt (`$ `).
+This layout typically has some information about the user and machine in the form `user@machine`, information about where you are in the directory structure (often `~`) and a prompt (`$ `).
 The prompt is where we will type in commands (instructions) for the shell to run.

 ## Where am I?